Reign of Christ Sunday

 In short, human history is the story of how the rich and powerful used false notions of God as a means to prop up their own power.
 Democracy is the thing that begins to change all that.
 It is not God’s will that kings and queens should be kings and queens, and the rest of us not.
 It is God’s will that all people are created equal.

 The problem, of course, is that humankind has not yet been ready, as a whole, to move into God’s politics of everyone being created equal, a politics that begins by prioritizing the most vulnerable.
 In Jesus we see God’s way: that if the weakest and least powerful are cared for, then everyone will truly be cared for.
 And then everyone will have the opportunity to live lives of discovering what best helps them to flourish.
-In his life and teaching, Jesus, from beginning to end, made it clear that if God truly has a preference for anyone, it is not for the kings and the rich.
+In his life and teaching, Jesus, from beginning to end, made it clear that if God truly has a preference for anyone, it is not for the rulers and the rich.
 It’s actually a preference for the poor, for the least in God’s family.

 Why?
 Not against the rich and powerful, but to help everyone to see that it’s in everyone’s best interest, including the rich and powerful, that we all have the opportunity to flourish.
 All people are created equal.
 We can only fully realize that divine principle when we work to level the playing field from the one that has been tilted in favor of the rich and powerful for most of human history.
 We’ve seen this all year long in Luke’s Gospel in particular.
 The pregnant Mary sings about the leveling of the playing field — the mighty brought down from the thrones and the lowly lifted up.
 Jesus inaugurates his ministry in his hometown by reading from the prophet Isaiah about Good News for the poor.
 He tells parables about heaven celebrating the lost being found and the dead being made alive.
 Finally, he lets himself be executed as a criminal next to other criminals, the lowest of the low, so that God could lift him up on Easter morning.
-Yes, Jesus came as a different kind of king, launching God’s reign here on earth.
-Not with an army to destroy enemies, like the other kings.
+Yes, Jesus came as a different kind of ruler, launching God’s reign here on earth.
+Not with an army to destroy enemies, like the other rulers.
 But by intentionally submitting to the emperors’ deadly power so that God could show the true power of life on Easter morning.
-The true power of life comes through a completely different kind of king, one who shows us how to take of everyone, beginning with the least.
+The true power of life comes through a completely different kind of ruler, one who shows us how to take of everyone, beginning with the least.